Bright Blue (organisation)

 Bright Blue is an independent centre-right think tank and pressure group with a mission statement of defending and improving liberal society, based in the United Kingdom.
 Founded in 2014 by British thinker Ryan Shorthouse, Bright Blue aims to "defend and champion liberal, open, democratic and meritocratic values, institutions and policies."
 Bright Blue is a membership-based think tank, with membership open to anyone who identifies as a liberal conservative.
 It publishes political research, recommends and vets public policy, and hosts political events.

 The Daily Telegraph has described the organisation as "the modernising wing of the Tory party" and the ConservativeHome website has described it as "a deep intellectual gene pool for the Conservative Party's future."
 In 2018, the Evening Standard noted that Bright Blue "has managed to set the party’s agenda on a number of issues."
 In 2016, 2017, 2018, and 2019, it was shortlisted for both UK Social Policy Think Tank of The Year and UK Environment & Energy Think Tank of The Year in the annual Prospect awards.
-It was the first centre-right organisation to call for the UK to adopt a legal net zero emissions target.
+It was the first centre-right organisation to call for the UK to adopt a legal net zero emissions target and one of the first think tanks in the UK to publish with a sitting Reform UK Member of Parliament.

 Research

 Bright Blue covers five main research themes in its work, including employment, economic, environmental, social and educational policy.
 Since its establishment, the think tank published over 100 reports.

 The think tank explores ideas such as liberal conservatism, one-nation conservatism, christian democracy and green conservatism.
-It describes its guiding ideas as: optimism about human potential; evidence not ideology; pro-market not free-market; social justice; rewarding contribution; individual success and communal responsibility; open and integrated societies; the importance of institutions; positivity about politics; and citizen power.
+It describes itself as "a home for everyone who has liberal, meritocratic, pro-market, institutionalist, internationalist values" and has called for centre-right politicians to prioritise "shared national identity, simplified regulatory regimes, avoidance of zero-sum thinking, re-established competence, individual responsibility, shared values and customs, civility towards others, the state’s role as carer, support for families, and environmental conservation."

 Partnership

-The think tank has worked extensively with multiple various intellectuals and members of parliament, including Simon Hoare, Liam Byrne, James Cleverly, Patricia Hewitt, Robert Jenrick, Carmen Smith, Laura Trott, Jerome Mayhew, Kevin Hollinrake, Wera Hobhouse, Emily Darlington, Bill Esterson, Sajid Javid, Tom Tugendhat, Robert Buckland, David Willetts, Andrew Mitchell, Laura Sandys or Matthew Parris.
+The think tank has worked extensively with multiple various intellectuals and members of parliament, including Simon Hoare, Liam Byrne, James Cleverly, Patricia Hewitt, Robert Jenrick, Carmen Smith, Laura Trott, Jerome Mayhew, Kevin Hollinrake, Wera Hobhouse, Emily Darlington, Sajid Javid, Tom Tugendhat, Robert Buckland, David Willetts, Andrew Mitchell, Laura Sandys and Matthew Parris.
 Michael Gove has described Bright Blue as "the source of radical and exciting ideas that have shaped Government" and Lucy Frazer has called Bright Blue's work "pioneering."

 Many of Bright Blue's projects also involve collaboration with partner organisations, such as other think tanks, pressure groups and universities.
 For instance, it has worked with the left-wing think tank Fabian Society to call for and design a new pensions commission for the UK, and it has hosted events with organisations such as UK Finance and Virgin Money.
-The group works in partnership with the Konrad Adenauer Foundation, a centre-right foundation associated with the Christian Democratic Union which has collaboratively published essays on European climate diplomacy.
+The group works in partnership with the Konrad Adenauer Foundation, a centre-right foundation associated with the Christian Democratic Union; they have collaboratively published essays on European climate diplomacy and a manifesto for the European centre-right.